ashishrana160796/nalu-cell-counting/README.md

   * Extract the `cell.zip` file and run the `jupyter-notebook` command on your machine.
 Or you can import this file to your google-colab repository and directly run the code cells in that environment.
   * Also, models standalone script `models.py` is made available for directly importing in your project.

-* `dataset-preparation`: Data preparation scripts and custom created compressed data with random rotation replication of sub-images is present this directory.
+* `dataset-prep-utils`: Data preparation scripts and custom created compressed data with random rotation replication of sub-images is present this directory.
 Also, python scripts containing these manipulation functions are provided that can be directly used as sub-module in your program.

 * `nalu-experiments`: NALU/NAC based experiments that are specified in the research paper is presented in this section.